 Algorithm 1 gives the minimum overall cost compared to any other algorithm of this family.

-PROOF: We will prove that Algorithm 1 gives the minimum overall cost compared to any other algorithm, for any execution instance.
-In an execution instance, the outcome of applying a function H_i or P on a set of records S, is the same across all algorithms.
-In other words, all algorithms would observe the exact same clusters during their execution if they would select the same cluster to process in each step.
-Assume that another algorithm \mathcal{B} in this family, gives a lower overall cost than Algorithm 1, for a given execution instance.
-Based on the cost model (Definition 3), for algorithm \mathcal{B} to have a lower overall cost than Algorithm 1, there are three possibilities:
+PROOF: Here we provide an overview for the proof; the complete proof can be found in Appendix D.1.
+We use the notion of an execution instance: in an execution instance, the outcome of applying a function H_i or P on a set of records S, is the same across all algorithms.
+In other words, all algorithms would observe the exact same clusters if they would select the same cluster to process in each step.
+We prove the theorem by contradiction: we assume that another algorithm gives a lower overall cost than Algorithm 1 for a given execution instance, we consider all cases where such an algorithm would have a lower overall cost, and we prove that, in all those cases, one of the two conditions defining the family of functions must be violated.